 Michael Cohen back in custody after refusing terms of home confinement

-Michael Cohen, President Trump's former personal attorney, has been taken back into federal custody after refusing the terms of his home confinement, the Bureau of Prisons said in a statement Thursday.
+Michael Cohen, President Trump's former personal attorney, was taken back into federal custody Thursday after refusing the terms of his home confinement, the Bureau of Prisons said.
 Cohen had been furloughed in May over concerns about the coronavirus pandemic within the federal prison system.

-A bureau spokesperson said that in order to be released to home confinement, Cohen had to agree to comply with the bureau's policy, which requires both electric monitoring and obtaining pre-approval for media interviews.

-Lanny Davis, Cohen's friend and former attorney, said in a conference call with reporters Thursday that he'd spoken with Cohen before he met with probation officers.
-Cohen said he was going to sign papers and receive an ankle bracelet in what he described as a routine meeting.
+But to remain on home confinement at his Manhattan apartment through the completion of his sentence in November 2021, Cohen needed to agree to conditions from the Bureau of Prisons.

+One of those conditions, according to a copy of the agreement obtained by CBS News, called for "No engagement of any kind with the media, including print, tv, film, books, or any other form of media/news."

+The guidelines continued: "No posting on social media and a requirement that you communicate with friends and family to exercise discretion in not posting on your behalf or posting any information about you.
+The purpose is to avoid glamorizing or bringing publicity to your status as a sentenced inmate serving a custodial term in the community."

-After nearly an hour, U.S. Marshals arrived and put Cohen in shackles, saying they had orders from the Bureau of Prisons to take him into custody, Davis said.
+After an hour and a half, U.S. Marshals arrived and put Cohen in shackles, saying they had orders from the Bureau of Prisons to take him into custody, Davis said.

 Cohen then said "I'll sign the whole document if that means I don't have to go back to jail," according to Davis, but the U.S. Marshals said it was out of their hands and transported Cohen back to the federal facility in Brooklyn.